smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications_02.md

     content-web/
     ```

-1. Set your username and email, which git uses for commits, run below commands
+1. Set your username and email, which git uses for commits, run below commands:

     ```
     git config --global user.email "you@example.com"